ch4rmelle/product-landing/README.md

 # product-landing
-This is a mock up for a skin care product line.
+This is a mock up for a skincare product line.

+Note: It is not responsive with mobile.